lelouvincx-com/coaching-ngocyen99tb/docs/olist/2-missions/level-2.md

 **Total Sales for 2017 is: 6,921,535.24**

-## Task 2.2 What really is Total Sales?
+## Problem 2.2 What really is Total Sales?

 :::info Question
 Is it easy?
 Do you think: "Too easy hahaha.
 I'll just sum up the price and the shipping cost."?